viebel/klipse/README.md

 You can see an example of styling Klipse in `demos/styling`.
 And here is a [live demo](http://htmlpreview.github.io/?https://raw.githubusercontent.com/viebel/klipse/master/demos/styling/klipse.html)

+## Interactive slides with Klipse

+You can build interactive slides by integrating Klipse with [Reveal.js](https://github.com/hakimel/reveal.js/) using this  [template for reveal.js and Klipse](https://github.com/timothypratley/asciidoctor-revealjs-klipse).

 ## Klipse Community

 Here are a couple of examples of blogs using the klipse plugin: